Virtuel21/GMB_V2/README.md

    npm run dev
    ```

-The frontend expects an endpoint at `/api/businesses` that returns JSON in the following format:
+During development a small mock API is provided at `/api/businesses` which returns sample data:

 ```json
 {